-Please keep your home tidy and clean.
-When you take care of the cleaning on a regular basis, you will surely have it a lot easier and your home will be more comfortable.
+Please keep your home clean.
+When you take care of the cleaning on a regular basis, you will have it a lot easier and your home will be more comfortable.
+Here are some tips on what to pay attention to.

-If an apartment needs to be cleaned up after a tenant has moved out the minimum charge is 50€ including the administrative and cleaning costs.
+If an apartment needs to be cleaned after a tenant has moved out the minimum charge is 50€ / apartment.
 If the tenant is moving to another PSOAS apartment the costs will be invoiced.
-Otherwise they will be deducted from the deposit.
+Otherwise the costs will be deducted from the deposit.

 Basic cleaning equipment includes: